 West Fisher Creek was sampled for the first time in 2002.
 The section is centered on the FS 231 road bridge and was 207 meters long and averaged 7.6 meters in width.
 Though densities were low, the 2002 estimate of 37 juvenile bull trout was unexpected because of extremely low redd counts and low water during 2001 and 2002 (Table 6).
 About one-half of the juveniles counted were from the adults that spawned in 2000.
-Unfortunately, the trend continues downward.
-This may be due to drought over the last several years has caused low flows and elevated temperatures in the downstream tributaries.
-The increase in spawning in 2004 may reverse this trend.
+The trend continued downward through 2005 and increased again in 2006 and 2007.
+Much of the decreases is likely due to drought over the last several years that caused low flows and elevated temperatures in the downstream tributaries.
+The increase in spawning in 2004 (Table 16) appears to have had a positive influence on juvenile densities in 2007.

 Table 6.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fisher Creek, 2002 - 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fisher Creek, 2002 - 2008.